Prague Experience logoPrague tourist information & travel guide logo

 Sea World

-Although small by international standards, Sea World (Morsky-Svet) is the largest of its kind in the Czech Republic, and makes for a pleasant excursion with young children.
+Although small by international standards, Sea World (Morsky-Svet) is the largest of its kind in Czechia, and makes for a pleasant excursion with young children.
 Allow a couple of hours including travel time.

 A series of fish tanks, the largest of which contains 100,000 litres of seawater, house exotic fish from around the globe.
 Observe fish feeding on coral and see a Sand Shark, one of the most feared sea predators.